-Frequently Asked Questions
+Frequently Asked Questions:

-If a student is not selected to submit letters of recommendation, can they still submit them?

-No other supplemental information will be included in the application unless it is requested.
+- If a student is not selected to submit letters of recommendation, can they still submit them?
+No other supplemental information will be included in the application - unless it is requested.
 Are these letters required?
 These letters are optional.
-Students without a letter will not be at a disadvantage, but we do highly encourage invited students to use this opportunity as it can provide additional academic and personal context.
+Students without a letter will not be at a disadvantage, but we do highly encourage invited students to use this - opportunity.
 Who should write the letter(s)?

-One letter should be written by an academic teacher or instructor.
+One letter must be written by an academic teacher or instructor.
 The second letter can be written by anyone the student selects, ideally someone who knows them well.
-Examples include a second teacher, college adviser or counselor, a coach, employer, clergy, etc.

-What is the deadline?
+Examples include a second teacher, college adviser or counselor, a coach, employer, clergy, etc. - What is the deadline?
 All letters must be submitted by 11:59 p.m.
-(PST) on January 3.
+(PST) on January 15.
 After this date, it is not guaranteed that the letter can be read as part of the application review.